sonisg/sonisg/Soni_OpenCV_MorphologicalProcessing.md

 ![Dilation](https://docs.opencv.org/trunk/dilation.png)

 Useful in joining broken parts of the image.

 ## Opening
 This is erosion followed by dilation.
+Goal of opening is to remove false positives, sometimes you get pixels in the background you can remove that using this method.

 Opening

 ![Opening](http://docs.opencv.org/trunk/opening.png)

 Used to remove internal noise in an image.

 ## Closing
 It is opposite of opening.
 Simply dilation followed by erosion.
+The goal of clsoing to remove the false negatives.
+This is where your main image lies and you need to remove the holes from here.

 Closing